InSal99/DesklabV3/docs/DropdownFilter.md

 ---

 > **⚠️ Note**: This component uses MaterialCardView as its base and inherits elevation and corner radius properties.
-The click debounce mechanism prevents rapid successive clicks but logs all interaction attempts for debugging purposes.
+There's also click debounce mechanism to prevents rapid successive clicks.